cmann1/DustScripts/README.md

 * **hide_props:** Don't render props for testing.
 * **hide_overlays:** Don't render the curves and handles.
 Useful for checking prop placement without other stuff in the way.
 * **smart_handles:** If checked control points on this and adjacent curves will be kept parallel and will be moved along with vertices.
+* **accurate:** Tries to place props more accurately.
+Useful if the curve has tight corners.
 * **curves:** The path is made up of one or more bezier curves.
 Use the +/- buttons to and and remove segments.
 	* Points 1 and 4 are start and end points
 	* Points 1 and 2 control the shape of the curve